What Is a Hysterectomy?

 - Am I a candidate for non-surgical fibroid treatment?

-Treatment recommendations for fibroids are typically based on location, size, and the number of growths involved.
-That said, our experts believe that the vast majority of women can be offered effective alternatives to a hysterectomy that:
+The treatment recommendations for fibroids are typically based on location, size, and the number of growths involved.
+That said, our experts believe that the vast majority of women should know of effective alternatives to a hysterectomy that:

 - Leave the uterus and other organs in place